code-openness/sparql-visualizer/README.md

 ## Setup

-In order to take part in the development you need to setup the following tools.
+In order to take part in the development, you need to set up the following tools.

 ### Node